Easy HTTP (POST) communication with UnityWebRequest

 API Control

-Specifically, it looks something like this:
+Specifically, it would look something like this:

 using System; using System.Collections.Generic; namespace Api { ///<summary> /// API Sample B ///</summary> public class SampleB : Web.ApiBase { public const string Name = "Test/SampleB"; ///<summary> /// Request parameters ///</summary> [Serializable] public struct Request { public string userId; public List<int> values; } public Request request; ///<summary> /// Response parameters ///</summary> [Serializable] public struct Response { public int count; public List<int> values; } public Response response; } }